KyleRui0202/acme-wines/readme.md

 where the option `-i` makes the result display display protocol headers.

 ### /orders
-This application has there categories of filters to retrieve orders:
+This endpoint has three categories of filters to retrieve orders:

 * Constraint: `valid`, `limit` and `offset`
 * Field Match: `name`, `email`, `state` and `zipcode`